 Patients can order a repeat prescription in 4 ways:

-- Using the Patient Access app - link above.
+- Using the NHS app - link above.

 - By putting the repeat prescription in the drop off box ourside the surgery.